Old Mysuru Election Results 2018: JD(S) maintains stranglehold in Vokkaliga belt, BJP improves show

-The BJP’s plan of going all out in the Old Mysuru region, which has always seen a fight between the Congress and the JD(S), seems to have paid off as early trends showed the saffron party ahead in 10 of the 66 seats.
-A Vokkaliga bastion (who constitute about 15 per cent of the population), the JD(S) was predicted to do well and is presently in the driver’s seat with 28 seats, while Congress, which won 25 seats in the region in the 2013 assembly elections, took lead in 17 seats.
+The BJP’s plan of going all out in the Old Mysuru region, which has always seen a fight between the Congress and the JD(S), seems to have paid off as early trends showed the saffron party winning 10 of the 66 seats.
+A Vokkaliga bastion (who constitute about 15 per cent of the population), the JD(S) was predicted to do well and won 28 seats, while Congress, which won 25 seats in the region in the 2013 assembly elections, was reduced to just 17 seats.

 Considered one of the most important regions of Karnataka, the southern region has played an important role in the formation of the state government in earlier elections.
 With BJP never tasting much electoral success in this region, this year Prime Minister Narendra Modi kicked off his campaign from the Chamarajanagar district.